WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

  * edits: Post attributes to edit.

+### __experimentalOptimisticUpdatePost

+Returns action object produced by the updatePost creator augmented by an optimist option that signals optimistically applying updates.

+*Parameters*

+ * edits: Updated post fields.

 ### savePost

-Returns an action object to save the post.
+Action generator for saving the current post in the editor.

 *Parameters*

- * options: Options for the save.
+ * options: null

- * options.isAutosave: Perform an autosave if true.
+### refreshPost

+Action generator for handling refreshing the current post.

+### trashPost

+Action generator for trashing the current post in the editor.

 ### autosave

-Returns an action object used in signalling that the post should autosave.
+Action generator used in signalling that the post should autosave.

 *Parameters*